grittybobby/100-days-of-code/log.md

 DAY 5
 Tuesday, May 6 2017
 Spent almost an hour on one task.
 I don't know what the deal was.
 I think it is part my bad and something was wrong with the fCC page itself.
 Like it wasn't recognizing my code as being proper.
 I don't know.
-Fixed my radio buttons and checkboxes on the Cat App using Font Awesome <i> and Bootstrap <class="btn btn-block btn-primary">
+Fixed my radio buttons and checkboxes on the Cat App using Font Awesome

 DAY 6
 Wednesday, May 7 2017